 - dev Alphabetic device name identifying the device type: always two letters for emulated PDP-11 devices, variable for PC hardware devices. - c Optional letter (A-Z) identifying which of the (potentially) multiple controllers of the same type is controlling this particular device.
 Specified only with controllers that can support multiple devices.
 A reasonable default is used if it is omitted, generally the first or only controller of that type.
-The controller letter is always displayed in output from the SHOW command for devices where it is meaningful, so the name given by SHOW will have the letter even if you didn't specify one. - u Optional unit number identifying the device; default is the first unit on the controller.
+The controller letter is always displayed in output from the SHOW command for devices where it is meaningful, so the name given by SHOW will have the letter even if you didn't specify one.
+In the demo version of E11, the RH11/RH70 Massbus controllers, TC11 DECtape controllers, and HD: pseudo disks are the only controller types of which there may be more than one.
+All other types will always use controller A so the default is always the only choice. - u Optional unit number identifying the device; default is the first unit on the controller.
 The unit number should be omitted when referring to the controller as a whole (e.g. SET commands).